Kgaur431/DSA_Supereme/README.md

                            25   |   1 to F[25]     |        F['z']
                                 |                  |    -------------------
                                                         sum of Freq = length of string = O(N)

+                                       We are Creating Freq Array, Travelling String & Increasing the Frequency.
+                     In the first loop, for the char d, we update the the index 3 = 1. then for char a, then we update the index 0 = 1. for char b, then we update the index 1 = 1. for char d, then we again update the index 3 = 2. for char b, then we again update the index 1 = 2. for char e, then we update the index 4 = 1. for char d, then we again update the index 3 = 3.
+                          & for char d, then we again update the index 0 = 2.
+                        everything else by default its 0.   see (img 23)

+                                        We will Travel the freq array & we will print the char with the no. of times the frequency is there.
+                     In the Second Loop, the char a has frequency 2 times so we print a two times. then we print b two times.
+                        we don't print c.
+                        we print d three times.
+                        we print e one times.

+                        Result = a a b b d d d e

              THIS ABOVE SORTING ALGO WE HAVE DISCUSSED IS KNOWN AS count sort.